jedahan/sfpcbot/Readme.md

 To test your bot out, change the nickname and do `npm start`

-The bot has two functions, `onMessage` and `onPrivateMessage`, which each take a [regular expression][1] to filter on specific messages, and a callback that should return a message to send back.
+The bot has three functions, `onMessage`, `onPrivateMessage`, and on.
+Each take a [regular expression][1] to filter on specific messages, and a callback that should return a message to send back.
 The simplest bot may look like this:

 ```coffee
 sfpcbot = require './lib/sfpcbot'